Reviews You Can Rely On

 Should You Buy the Nike Vomero 18?

-Especially considering the price point, the Vomero 18 should make your short list if you're looking for a particularly comfortable daily trainer for eating up steady miles at a relaxing pace.
+Considering the price, the Vomero 18 should make your short list if you're looking for a particularly comfortable daily trainer for eating up steady miles at a relaxing pace.
 It's well-cushioned without being overly soft, feels good, and is a great high-mileage workhorse.
-I think the dual-density midsole also makes it an excellent option for heavier runners who may bottom out the plush cushioning on some other max-cushioned options.
+We think the dual-density midsole also makes it an excellent option for those who may bottom out the plush cushioning on some other max-cushioned options.

 What Other Running Shoes Should You Consider?

+The New Balance Fresh Foam X 1080v14 is a standout in the world of cushioning.
+It isn't as stable as the Vomero, but it does feel softer underfoot.
 In some ways, the Asics Novablast 5 is an interesting alternative to the Vomero.
 The Novablast is far more versatile thanks to a more energetic ride and lower weight.
-Between the two, I'd choose the Vomero for very relaxed mileage when I'm beat up, and the Novablast for days when I want a little more pace and pop, or for a longer run where I know I'll want to push the pace towards the end.
 The Asics Gel-Nimbus 27 offers similar levels of comfort, although in a softer package that doesn't roll quite as smoothly.

 Side-by-Side Comparison